-Unlike most other review sites, we don’t just give you a list of the best rated toys based on user comments with no regard to the possibility that those “honest” reviews may be artificially “adjusted.”
+Unlike most other review sites, we don’t just give you a list of the best-selling toys without regard to the fact that every kid is different.

 We also work directly with an expert in child development and educational psychology to ensure that the toys we recommend are age appropriate and support a child’s development.

-There are many toy sites out there recommending products to help people see what toys are on the market and whether it is worth a purchase or not.
-If you spend time on these sites, you’ll notice a lot of the same products appearing time and again.
-These regularly seem to be toys from the same companies that have heavily invested in marketing their toys, or even tried to manipulate reviews to make sure they appear well rated even if they are not.
+Many toy sites are out there recommending products to help people see what toys are on the market and whether they are worth a purchase.
+But if you spend time on these sites, you’ll notice many of the same products appearing repeatedly.
+These are usually toys from the same companies that have heavily invested in marketing, have affiliate programs, or even manipulated reviews to make their products appear well-rated, even if they are not.

-At The ToyZone we understand that everyone is different and just because one person may like a toy, it doesn’t mean it’s suitable for everyone.
-Taking this into consideration, we make it our goal to find toys that will match many different personalities and preferences.
-We want to make recommendations inclusive so that no matter what your budget or preference, everyone can find something that suits them.
+At The ToyZone we understand that everyone is different, and just because one kid may like a toy, it doesn’t mean it’s suitable for everyone.

 Editorial guidelines and quality standards